Rtaylo16/React-google-book-search/README.md

 # Google Book App

 ## Application
-This application allows the user to search books via google books api and save the book at the click of a button
+This application allows the user to search books via google books api and save the book at the click of a button.

 ## Technology
 * React